hack-van/for-club-freedom-2025/README.md

 For more details, visit this [guide](https://convex-better-auth.netlify.app/framework-guides/next)

-Make to also generate schemas for the betterAuth components.
+Whenever you want to make changes to the betterAuth schemas and components, run the following command

 ```
 cd convex/betterAuth